caesarx26/message-board-web-app/README.md

   }
 ```

-- Go into the project settings and look at SDK setup and configuration.
+- In your firebase project go into the project settings and look at SDK setup and configuration.
   This is where you will find the values needed for the environment variables used in the firebase config.
   It will look like this: